avogadro-war/ashita_profiles/Keyring/README.md

 This addon is provided as-is for the Final Fantasy XI community.
 Use at your own discretion.

+## Performance & Optimization

+The addon has been optimized for performance and maintainability:

+- **Memory Efficiency**: Uses optimized key item mappings that only load tracked items
+- **Caching**: Implements intelligent caching for storage calculations to reduce redundant computations
+- **Modular Design**: Separated concerns into dedicated modules for better maintainability
+- **Error Handling**: Comprehensive input validation and error handling throughout
+- **Settings Management**: Unified settings system with proper fallback mechanisms

 ## Version History

+- **v0.2**: Performance and code organization improvements
+  - Modular architecture with separated GUI and settings management
+  - Memory optimization with targeted key item mappings
+  - Caching system for storage calculations
+  - Enhanced error handling and input validation
+  - Centralized constants and configuration
+  - Improved documentation and code structure

 - **v0.1**: Initial release with core tracking functionality
   - Basic key item cooldown tracking